mayankbhadauria/gulp-config/README.md

 # gulp-config

-# gulp configuration setup for gulp v4
+gulp configuration setup use latest gulp v4 (03/31/19)

+#Discription
-# src is a development directory , compiled code would placed in dist folder
+src is a development directory , compiled code would be placed in dist folder

 # How to run project
-# npm init
+npm init
-# gulp
+gulp